VISITING Lake Sorapis – HOW TO GET THERE + MORE TIPS

 While I never use trekking poles, I wish I had some with me that day.

-I read a lot of TripAdvisor reviews and blog posts, so I knew that I had to get to “Passo Trec Croci” and park my car there.
+I read many TripAdvisor reviews and blog posts, so I knew that I had to get to “Passo Trec Croci” and park my car there.

 My phone couldn’t give me any help, so I was stressed out for most of the hike.